Insulation or Extinction? Minsk in 2121

 At the moment most Belarusians are more worried about surviving the winters and various financial crises than about bringing democracy to their land, but when Russia subsumes their country into a greater federation once again in the late twenty- first century, the “Bear Fur roof movement” will grow to become a tangible, if at first ambiguous, sign of resistance to Russian control.

-Soon anybody with a gripe against Russian authority in the whole of Eastern Europe and Eurasia will be insulating their roofs in this manner, as an act of defiance against the Russian gas- powered hegemony.
-At the same time they will be striking a blow against greenhouse gases.
-One day, sometime around 2121, utopia will come to Minsk as greater Russia breaks up once again, allowing Belarus to be independent once more.
+Soon, anyone with a complaint against Russian authority across Eastern Europe and Eurasia will insulate their roofs in this way, as an act of defiance against Russian gas-powered hegemony.
+At the same time, they will strike a blow against greenhouse gases.
+One day, around 2121, Utopia will dawn upon Minsk when greater Russia disintegrates once more, allowing Belarus to become independent again.